Kansas City, Missouri

 Ballpark Chasers Favorite Bar- Johnny's Tavern

-New Bar: Craft & Draft, a tap room behind the left field fence that offers over 75 craft beers from around the country.
+Craft & Draft is a fun tap room behind the left field fence that offers over 75 craft beers from around the country.
 Craft & Draft has a quick-fire pizzeria for customizable pizzas.

 WHERE TO BUY TICKETS?